RECONNECTING TO WHAT MATTERS

 It's about becoming healthier, more resilient, more compassionate human beings—and, in doing so, becoming better neighbors, leaders, parents, citizens, and stewards of our democracy.

-Because the future of America depends not only on what happens in Washington, but on who we choose to become.
+Because the future of America will not be determined by what happens in Washington, DC, but on who we each choose to become.

 A Practice of Personal Growth and Public Responsibility